 Pathfinders is a group of citizens who represent the trail users of the Roanoke Valley for non-motorized trail uses, with a vision is to have all area trail users meet and work together on projects that would benefit the community.

-The Roanoke Appalachian Trail Club is a recreational hiking association of volunteers who preserve and improve the Appalachian Trail as the nation’s premier, continuous, long-distance footpath.
-Founded in 1932, the club is celebrating over 80 years of service and adventure on the Appalachian Trail.
+The Roanoke Appalachian Trail Club (RATC) is a recreational hiking association of volunteers who preserve and improve the Appalachian Trail as the nation’s premier, continuous, long-distance footpath.
+Founded in 1932, the club is celebrating 90 years of service and adventure on the Appalachian Trail.

 Since 1892, the Sierra Club has been working to protect communities, wild places, and the planet itself.
 The Sierra Club is the oldest, largest, and most influential grassroots environmental organization in the United States.
 The Roanoke Group posts events and issues on its website.